 The flow consists of a dashboard that lets you set the function code,IP address,unit id, etc for reading and writing.

 For the local dashboard the command is then set directly to the modbus node and the response is collected and displayed.

-The remote flow is a very basic MQTT to Modbus bridge.
+The remote flow is a very basic MQTT to Modbus bridge or Gateway.